vuGitH/proj-offliner/readme.md

     act - action type parameter
     fromFile - full path of json file of appScript project downloaded (including file name with extension)
-    pathTo - path of the folder wherein js-files extracted from fromFile will be stored into.
+    pathTo - path of the folder wherein asp-files extracted from fromFile will be stored into.
 (Could be assigned by user manually by setting pol.pathTo property)
     prefixTo - part of pathTo path to which six random alphanumerical characters will be appended to get new pathTo value or in details
-            {string}  prefix of the path to temporary directory wherein you are going to store js-files extracting.
+            {string}  prefix of the path to temporary directory wherein you are going to store asp-files extracting.
 Six random character will be added to this prefix to determine full directory name.
 This parameter is Optional.
 If prefixTo is not set the module uses path to downloaded fromFile and fromFileName+'_' as prefix.